-[Rule 6.14 adopted effective 5/1/98; renumbered as Rule 6.14 effective 1/1/22; Rule 6.14 renumbered as Rule 6.15 effective 7/1/124]
+[Rule 6.14 adopted effective 5/1/98; renumbered as Rule 6.14 effective 1/1/22]

-6.16 REQUIREMENT OF BOND/WAIVER OF BOND (SEE CRC 7.201)
+6.15 REQUIREMENT OF BOND/WAIVER OF BOND (SEE CRC 7.201)

-A. Personal Representatives in Probate Estate.
-Even if the Will waives bond, or if the Court directs no bond be filed, or be filed in a reduced sum, the Court on its own motion, or on petition of any person interested in the estate may, for good cause, require the bond be given or amount increased, either before or any time after issuance of letters.

-1. No Bond Required.
+- A. Personal Representatives in Probate Estate.
+Even if the Will waives bond, or if the Court directs no bond be filed, or be filed in a reduced sum, the Court on its own motion, or on petition of any person interested in the estate may, for good cause, require the bond be given or amount increased, either before or any time after issuance of letters. - 1.
+No Bond Required.
 Ordinarily, no bond will be required of the personal representative in the following circumstances: (a) where the Will waives bond of the nominated personal representative; (b) where the petitioner is the sole beneficiary under the Will, or (c) all beneficiaries of the estate waive bond.
 Where appropriate, counsel should file a declaration to assist the Court.
-The Court, in its discretion, may require a bond.
+The Court, in its discretion, may require a bond. - 2.
+Bond Required.
+In all other circumstances, except for those set forth above, the Court will require a bond.
+If the personal representative has full IAEA powers, a bond for both personal and the equity in real property must be obtained.
+If the personal representative has limited IAEA powers, a bond shall be obtained for all of the property, excluding the real property. - B. Conservatorships/Guardianships.
+Ordinarily, bond will not be waived in conservatorships or guardianships.